gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Update-AIPScanner.md

 Specifies the scanner cluster (profile) name that contains the scanner configuration of the Azure Information Protection service.
 The scanner configuration database is updated to reflect the cluster (profile) name that you specify.

-If you do not specify this parameter for the Azure Information Protection client (classic), the computer name is used as the cluster (profile) name.
+If you do not specify this parameter for the Azure Information Protection classic client, the computer name is used as the cluster (profile) name.

 ```yaml
 Type: String